MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/cleanup-inherited-access.md

 ---

-`ResetInheritedAccess` will try to execute synchronously when there are not many matching records.
-Then the `ResetInheritedAccessResponse` value will end with `ExecutionMode : Sync`.
-If there are many matching records, the operation will take longer and the value will end with `ExecutionMode : Async`.
+`ResetInheritedAccess` tries to execute synchronously when there aren't many matching records.
+Then the `ResetInheritedAccessResponse` value ends with `ExecutionMode : Sync`.
+If there are many matching records, the operation takes longer, and the value ends with `ExecutionMode : Async`.
 A system job named `Denormalization_PrincipalObjectAccess_principalobjectaccess:<caller ID>` is created and you can monitor the success of that job.
 Learn more about [monitoring system jobs](/power-platform/admin/manage-dataverse-auditing#monitoring-system-jobs) or [managing system jobs with code](/power-apps/developer/data-platform/asynchronous-service#managing-system-jobs).

 `ResetInheritedAccess` requires a Fetch query to identify the records.
 This query must meet the following requirements: